miss-shumu/miss-shumu.github.io/README.md

 Rest in peace, Shu-mu!

+Shu-mu’s friends and colleagues.

 ### Contact Information
 If you know Shu-mu and want to add any story about Shu-mu, please contact us through email `miss-shumu@proton.me`.

+This page is still under construction.